avocado-framework/avocado/docs/source/GetStartedGuide.rst

 The ``avocado`` command line tool also has a ``list`` command, that lists the known tests in a given path, be it a path to an individual test, or a path to a directory.
-If no arguments provided, avocado will inspect the contents of the test location being used by avocado (if you are in doubt about which one is that, you may use ``avocado config --datadir``).
+If no arguments provided, Avocado will inspect the contents of the test location being used by Avocado (if you are in doubt about which one is that, you may use ``avocado config --datadir``).
 The output looks like::

     $ avocado list